-One of the few US states with four different seasons is Texas.
+One of the few U.S. states with four different seasons is Texas.
 The state experiences long, hot, humid summers that can get quite hot in its semi-arid regions and mild to cold winters.
 The prettiest trees in Texas reveal their true colors during spring.
 Some flowering trees thrive in the state’s climate, among others.
 The seven distinct regions that comprise the Lone Star State’s varied topography include canyons, plateaus, plains, valleys, mountains, extinct volcanoes, and islands.

 Texas is home to a wide variety of trees, including palm trees, sycamore, Cathedral Oak, red maple, pine, cotton, and more, due to its diverse landscape and sunny climate.
 The most resilient and beautiful flowering trees can be found in the Lone Star State, and they boast various colors from pink, white, yellow, and purple.
-If you’re looking for a stunning flowering tree that can thrive amidst the state’s climate, below is a list of some of Texas’ most beautiful flowering trees.
+If you’re looking for a stunning flowering tree that can thrive amidst the state’s climate, below is a list of some of Texas’s most beautiful flowering trees.

-17 Gorgeous Flowering Trees in Texas
+Discover 17 Flowering Trees in Texas

 1. Texas Mountain Laurel